Mary Lugton Postdoctoral Fellowships

 Law N/A

-Science Veronica Loew – science-internalfunding@unimelb.edu.auSubmit straight to RIC
+Science Science Research Office, science-internalfunding@unimelb.edu.auSubmit straight to RIC

-Fine Arts & Music FAM Research Office , fineartsmusic-research@unimelb.edu.au
+Fine Arts & Music Charlotte Midson, fineartsmusic-research@unimelb.edu.auplease contact FAM Research Office at fineartsmusic-research@unimelb.edu.au if you are planning on submitting an application

-The nomination form is hosted on the university's SmartyGrants portal.
+• Log in to SmartyGrants to begin your application.
 You will receive a PDF of the final application by email once you have submitted in SmartyGrants.

-If your PhD was awarded more than 5 years ago but you have experienced an eligible career interruption as identified in section 3.9 of the funding guidelines or you have worked in an academic research organisation for less than 5 years FTE you must complete an Eligibility Exemption Request (EER) at Part B of the application form.
+• If your PhD was awarded more than 5 years ago but you have experienced an eligible career interruption as identified in section 3 of the funding guidelines or you have worked in an academic research organisation for less than 5 years FTE you must complete an Eligibility Exemption Request (EER) at Part B-1 of the application form.
 An EER calculator has been provided with the 'Supporting documents' on this webpage to help applicants prepare an EER.

 4. .Submit the application form to the Themis Grants Submission Workbench.

-Attach the final application PDF to your Themis workbench submission and ensure the status is 'Forwarded to Hod' or 'Submitted to Research Office' by the due date and time.
+Attach the final application PDF to your Themis workbench submission and ensure the status is 'Forwarded to Hod' or 'Submitted to Research Office' by the application due date.
 A guide on how to complete the workbench submission is found here.

 Supporting documents